galaxyproject/admin-training/README.md

 - If you're done with a day and want to do more, please feel free to continue!
 - If you can't complete everything at the same pace, that's also fine!
 The VMs will be available for a week after the event.

+### CoC

+Everyone is expected to abide by the [Galaxy Code of Conduct (CoC)](https://github.com/galaxyproject/galaxy/blob/dev/CODE_OF_CONDUCT.md).
+We want this to be a welcoming and friendly environment for everyone!
+Please see the CoC for more information and the point of contact for any issues.

 ### Monday

 This day covers getting a Galaxy server setup with Ansible, a server you will develop for the rest of the week.

+**Start** today by introducing yourself in the [#general][slack-general] channel in Slack!
+Tell us where you're from, and and one thing about your surroundings (e.g. it's snowing outside, there's a squirrel on my porch, my cat is on my keyboard)

 | **Topic**                   | **Video**                                       | **Slides / Materials**            | **Slack Channel**            |
 | --------------------------- | ----------------------------------------------- | --------------------------------- | ---------------------------- |